-1. Customers, Projects, Tasks
+1. Customers, Projects, Tasks - an overview

 timr provides a completely generic project and task structure.
 You can adapt the structure fully to your company's needs.
 All tasks can be edited, changed and deleted by an administrator (defined in the creation of an user), you can always adapt your task structure later.
 It's important to note that in timr a task can be a customer, client, project, a job, you name it.

 Adding and managing customers, projects and tasks is also shown in a short video tutorial.